 - A stag can weigh up to 190kg (420lbs), making Red deer the largest land mammal in the UK

 - How do stags sort out conflicts outside the rutting season, when their antlers aren’t fully formed?
-Read the rest of this entry
+Continue reading Interesting facts about Red Deer

 Red deer – Britain’s largest land mammals – are at their most impressive during the autumn rut, when they advertise their power by prolonged roaring.
 There are many places to watch and listen to this natural spectacle, but perhaps the most accessible is Richmond Park in southwest London.
-Read the rest of this entry
+Continue reading Where to watch Red Deer rutting